GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_quality.md

 *Table 5*.
 Inter-assessor agreement.

-### Collection 3 Validation
+### Collection 3 Validation - Validation Points and GLANCE global dataset

-Validation against three data sources was undertaken: validation points reused from collection 2, with the addition of point attributes from Köppen Climate Zone and state/territory, added to facilitate segment analysis, the Blue Glance global dataset of indepenedent “ground truth” data, and the Land Cover Collection 2 data to understand the extent of change between the versions.
+Validation against three data sources was undertaken: validation points reused from Collection 2, with the addition of point attributes from Köppen Climate Zone and state/territory, added to facilitate segment analysis, the GLANCE global dataset of indepenedent "ground truth" data, and the Land Cover Collection 2 data to understand the extent of change between the versions.

-**Validation Points**
-With the addition of validation points, the Collection 2 validation was run again with the following C2 vs C3 comparison results:
+With the addition of validation points, the Collection 2 (C2) validation was run again and compared with the results from Collection 3 (C3).

-Overall C3 demonstrates greater consistency and more reasonable classification across all time periods and classes than C2.
 Both C3 and C2 show average degradation in 2010 compared to 2015, a trend that is propagated from Level 1 and ML results.
-C3 shows slight degradation compared to C2 on the Validation points, with Cultivated Vegetation and Natural Vegetation contributing the most to this difference.
+C3 shows slight degradation compared to C2 on the Validation points in the years taken into consideration, with Cultivated Vegetation and Natural Vegetation contributing the most to this difference.
+The Cultivated Vegetation classification shows a clear decrease in false negatives in C3, as indicated by the higher recall score; however, a decrease in precision, and thus an increase in false positives, is also observed.
 The Artificial Surface class has too few points to be considered statistically significant.

+The ``Macro-Average`` should be interpreted as "unbiased" due to the highly skewed nature of the Validation points.
+Given the questionable validity of the validation points, the classification metrics should be understood in relative terms, highlighting the difference between C2 and C3, rather than the absolute performance of each.
+The error propagation from the Level 1, Urban, and Cultivated results is within expected limits.

+As expected from the ``Level 1`` and ML validation results, overall C3 performs more consistently across both the Validation points and GLANCE datasets over all time periods compared to C2.

 **Validation Points 2010**